Trisha Yearwood: Cooking

-In April 2008, Yearwood released her first cookbook co-written with her mother Gwen and sister Beth Georgia Cooking in an Oklahoma Kitchen.
+In April 2008, Yearwood released her first cookbook co-written with her mother Gwen and sister Beth, Georgia Cooking in an Oklahoma Kitchen.
 The cookbook included other recipes passed down from her family and liner notes describing each recipe.
 In total, 120 recipes were included.
 The book contained recipes for such foods as fried chicken, ribs, meatloaf, and cheesecake.
 Garth Brooks wrote the book's foreword, stating how he was always fond of her cooking style.
-Georgia Cooking reached number 1 on the New York Times Best Seller list.
+Georgia Cooking reached number one on the New York Times Best Seller list.
 Yearwood then stated plans to publish a second cookbook.

 On April 6, 2010, she collaborated again with her mother and sister to release Home Cooking with Trisha Yearwood.
-The book contained recipes passed down through her mother, aunts, cousins and longtime friends.
+The book contained recipes passed down through her mother, aunts, cousins, and longtime friends.
 Yearwood stated that she dedicated many of the cookbook's recipes to relatives, such as Brooks, who also provided the foreword.
-Home Cooking would also reach number 1 on the New York Times Best Seller list.
+Home Cooking also reached number one on the New York Times Best Seller list.
 Yearwood's cookbook was the cover article for the April 2010 issue of Redbook Magazine, where she explained that many of the recipes featured in the cookbook were "some of the best memories of her childhood".
-Later that year, the Physicians Committee for Responsible Medicine included Home Cooking with Trisha Yearwood on their list of "The Five Worst Cookbooks of 2010", noting its recipes are "loaded with fat and cholesterol", specifically citing one called "Garth's Breakfast Bowl" which "includes eight large eggs, a pound each of bacon and sausage, cheese tortellini, cheddar cheese, tater tots, and B.O.B (Bowl Of Butter)."
+Later that year, the Physicians Committee for Responsible Medicine included Home Cooking with Trisha Yearwood on their list of "The Five Worst Cookbooks of 2010", noting its recipes are "loaded with fat and cholesterol", specifically citing one called "Garth's Breakfast Bowl", which "includes eight large eggs, a pound each of bacon and sausage, cheese tortellini, cheddar cheese, tater tots, and B.O.B (Bowl Of Butter)."
 In 2015, Yearwood released her third cooking writing endeavor called Trisha's Table.
 Garth Brooks wrote the book's foreword and it was another writing collaboration with her sister.

 In 2012, Yearwood announced plans to film a cooking show.
 Trisha's Southern Kitchen premiered on the Food Network on April 14, 2012.
-The original six episodes were filmed in Nashville, Tennessee.
+The original six episodes were filmed in Nashville.
 The show received a positive response from viewers.
-According to Food Network's senior vice president, viewers enjoyed seeing "different sides" of Yearwood: "Our viewers loved seeing a different side of Trisha.
-Her impressive cooking skills and family recipes, coupled with her natural southern charm, really resonated with our audience...We’re thrilled Trisha will be returning for a second season with more delicious dishes and family traditions."
+According to Food Network's senior vice president: "Our viewers loved seeing a different side of Trisha.
+Her impressive cooking skills and family recipes, coupled with her natural southern charm, really resonated with our audience...We're thrilled Trisha will be returning for a second season with more delicious dishes and family traditions."
 In 2013, Trisha's Southern Kitchen won an Emmy award for "Outstanding Culinary Program".
 The show has since been nominated for additional Emmy accolades.
 In a 2017 interview, Yearwood stated that she would like to continue hosting the program for "as long as she can."